-In Resonate’s most recent blog, we took a look at a new breed of consumer, the “Corpsumer” – a segment that now represents one in three Americans according to a recent MWWPR study – who are 67% more likely to sacrifice quality, price and convenience to invest their money and loyalty in brands with values similar to their own.
+In our previous blog, we took a look at a new breed of consumer, the “Corpsumer” – a segment that now represents one in three Americans according to a recent MWWPR study – who are 67% more likely to sacrifice quality, price and convenience to invest their money and loyalty in brands with values similar to their own.

-According to MWWPR, CorpSumers span age and gender, with some of the most attractive attributes brands desire.
-They are more likely to be millennials & Gen-Xers, well-educated, full-time workers, high-income earners and parents.
+According to the study, CorpSumers span age and gender, with some of the most attractive attributes brands desire.
+They are more likely to be millennials and Gen-Xers, well-educated, full-time workers, high-income earners and parents.

 But let’s take a closer look.

-Resonate was interested to learn more about these values-driven buyers.
-So we put our real-time insights to work to build a rich 360 degree consumer profile on this audience.
-Here are the areas where they index much higher than the average US adult consumer.
+Beyond basic demographics, we wanted to learn more about these values-driven buyers.
+So we put our real-time insights to work to build a rich 360-degree consumer profile on this audience.
+Here are the areas where they index much higher than the average US adult consumer:

 - 64% male and 36% female with a household income of $150k+ and household net worth of $1-2M

 - Between the ages of 35-44, married with 2-3 children under 5 years old